henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 >
 > *Also note: we are using our own implementation of DNS on top of TCP, not UDP.*

-### Implementation Framework

-We present a brief framework for [miProxy implementation in C](./starter_files/miProxy/miProxy.c).
-This framework supports parsing basic command line arguments, along with some helper functions and variables.

-However, if desired, you may choose to implement miProxy using CPP from scratch.

-> *Note: No plagiarze !*

 ### miProxy Logging

 `miProxy` must create a log of its activity in a very particular format.
 If the log file already exists, `miProxy` overwrites the log. *After each chunk-file response from the web server*, it should append the following line to the log:

 `<browser-ip> <chunkname> <server-ip> <duration> <tput> <avg-tput> <bitrate>`